Logo

-Herman Eugene Talmadge was an American politician who served as governor of Georgia in 1947 and from 1948 to 1955 and as a US Senator from Georgia from 1957 to 1981.
+Herman Eugene Talmadge was a US politician who served as governor of Georgia in 1947 and from 1948 to 1955 and as a US senator from Georgia from 1957 to 1981.

 2.

-Herman Talmadge began his career as a staunch segregationist and was known for his opposition to civil rights, ordering schools to be closed rather than desegregated.
+Herman Talmadge began his career as a staunch segregationist known for his opposition to civil rights, including supporting legislation that would have closed public schools to prevent desegregation.

 3.